scientific-python/specs/purpose-and-process/index.md

 Any project in the ecosystem is welcome to adopt a SPEC at any point.
 However, it may make sense to wait until a SPEC is endorsed by several Core Projects.
-This ensures that the SPEC has been vetted and deemed stable enough for wide spread adoption.
+This ensures that the SPEC has been vetted and deemed stable enough for widespread adoption.
 Once a SPEC is endorsed by several Core Projects it may still evolve, but the barrier for modifying the SPEC will increase substantially once it is endorsed by several Core Projects.